 Most vendors still operate manually.
 Handwritten inventory notes.
 Whatsapp screenshots.
 Verbal confirmation with riders.

-This works when you’re doing five orders a week.
-It collapses once you hit 50, or 100 orders.
+This works when you’re doing 10 orders a week.
+It collapses once you hit 100, or 1,000 orders.

 The result is confusion, delays, and customer frustration.